 2. Keep all shields, safety devices and decals in place.
 If a shield, safety device or decal is defective, illegible or damaged, repair or replace it before operating the machine.

-Also tighten any loose nuts, bolts or screws to ensure machine is in safe operating condition.
+3. Tighten any loose nuts, bolts or screws to ensure machine is in safe operating condition.

-3. Assure interlock switches are adjusted correctly so engine cannot be started unless traction pedal is in NEUTRAL and cutting decks are DISENGAGED.
+4. Assure interlock switches are adjusted correctly so engine cannot be started unless traction pedal is in NEUTRAL and cutting deck is DISENGAGED.